Nastia2004/nastya-sort-lnu/README.md

 # nastya-sort

-Lightweight implementation of Unix `nastya-sort` utility in Python with Click framework.
+Lightweight implementation of Unix `sort` utility in Python with Click framework.

 ## Features